2nthony/sponsors-cli/README.md

 ## Example

-Real case to see [vuesuse](https://github.com/vueuse/vueuse#readme) sponsors section.
+The generated image is similar to [vuesuse](https://github.com/vueuse/vueuse#readme) sponsors section, by default preset.

 ## License